 What Can a Miter Saw Do that a Table Saw Can’t?

-So when comparing these two saws, what does a miter saw do that a table saw can't?
-Well, when considering whether to choose a miter saw vs table saw, you should think about what each can offer.
-So, what can a miter saw do that a table saw can't?
+So when comparing these two saws, what does a miter saw do that a table saw can’t?
+Well, when considering whether to choose a miter saw or vs table saw, you should think about what each can offer.
+So, what can a miter saw do that a table saw can’t?

 For one, miter saws are much more compact.
-They are perfect for your workshop as they won't take up a lot of room.
+They are perfect for your workshop as they won’t take up a lot of room.
 And, miter saws are portable!
 They are small and light enough to transport.
-You can take them with you on job sites, set them up on a work table, or work them on the bed of your truck.
+You can take them with you to job sites, set them up on a work table, or work them on the bed of your truck.

 A miter saw also has a leg up thanks to all the different kinds of cuts it can make.
 It can quickly make crosscuts, miters, bevels, and more.
 That said, it is limited in terms of the size of lumber you can cut depending on the size of your miter saw.

 A table saw can make many of the same kinds of cuts as a miter saw.
-However, making specialty cuts with a table saw takes longer, can be tricky, and isn't accurate.
-If you're planning on cutting 4x4 posts in a single pass, you're going need a miter saw, not a table saw.
+However, making specialty cuts with a table saw takes longer, can be tricky, and isn’t accurate.
+If you’re planning on cutting 4×4 posts in a single pass, you’re going to need a miter saw, not a table saw.

 Table saws are advantageous because they let you cut large pieces of wood such as MDF sheets.
 They are also capable of making long 45-degree cuts, which isn’t possible with a miter saw.